tharveypa/final-project-start/README.md

 ## What's ChemPal

-> ChemPal is a tool for
+> ChemPal is a tool for chemistry teachers